 Art and Design Curriculum (Herne Junior School)

-At Herne Junior School we offer a structure and sequence of lessons to help teachers ensure they have covered the skills required to meet the aims of the national curriculum.
+At Herne Junior School, we offer a structure and sequence of lessons to help teachers ensure they have covered the skills required to meet the aims of the National Curriculum.
 Our intent is to ensure that all pupils produce creative, imaginative work.
 We believe that art, craft and design embody some of the highest forms of human creativity.
 They can give a voice to the imagination, emotions and character of a child.
-We will give our children the opportunity to explore their own ideas and to record their experiences, as well as encouraging them to explore the work of others, whilst evaluating different creative ideas.
-Children will become confident, proficient and independent in a variety of techniques including drawing, painting, sculpting, as well as other selected craft skills, e.g. collage, sculpture and patterns.
-Children will also develop their knowledge of great artists, designers and architects in history and will use this knowledge to experiment, invent and create their own works of art.
-Children will develop their interest and curiosity about art and design through a series of lessons offering skills progression, knowledge progression and the opportunity to ask questions and demonstrate their skills in a variety of ways.
-The lessons will offer the chance for children to develop their emotional expression through art and creativity, to further enhance their personal, social and emotional development.
+We will give our children the opportunity to explore their own ideas and to record their experiences, as well as encouraging them to explore and appreciate the work of other artists, whilst evaluating different creative ideas.
+Children will become confident, proficient and independent in a variety of techniques when drawing and painting, as well as with other selected craft skills, e.g. collage, sculpture and patterns.
+Drawing will be taught as one of our main curriculum threads.
+Children will also develop their knowledge of Great Artists, Designers and Architects in history and will use this knowledge to experiment, invent and create their own works of art.
+Children will develop their interest and curiosity about art and design through a series of lessons offering skills progression; knowledge progression; and the opportunity to ask questions and demonstrate their skills in a variety of ways.
+The lessons will also offer the chance for children to develop their emotional expression through art and creativity, to further enhance their personal, social and emotional development.
 We aim for our high-quality art and design education to engage, inspire and challenge our pupils.

-Year 3 – Colour Mixing, Vasily Kandinsky Colour and Emotions, Mark Making, Apples, Roman Pots, David Hockney.
+Year 3 – Colour Mixing, Wassily Kandinsky and Colour Emotions, Mark Making, Still Life, David Hockney, Roman Pots.

-Year 4 – Portraits, Self Portraits, Paul Klee, WW2, Wish Feather, Wire Minibeasts.
+Year 4 – Portraits and Self Portraits, Paul Klee, WW2 (St Paul’s Cathedral), Feathers, Wire Minibeasts.

-Year 5 – Natural Forms, Karl Blossfeldt, The Moon, Drawing in Proportion, Volcanoes, Architecture, Van Gogh.
+Year 5 – Natural Forms and Karl Blossfeldt, The Moon, Drawing in Proportion, Volcanoes, Architecture, Van Gogh.

-Year 6 – The Colour Wheel, Claude Monet, Story of a River, Mayan Temples in Perspective, Mayan Masks, William Morris, L.S.
-Lowry.
+Year 6 – The Colour Wheel, Claude Monet, Story of a River, Mayan Temples in Perspective, Mayan Masks, William Morris (Victorian Designers), L.S.
+Lowry (Victorian Landscapes).

-When pupils leave the school, we want their learning in art to have enabled them to become confident, resilient and independent artists who can articulate and value their own creative journey.
-They will be able to think critically and to have developed a deeper understanding of art and design.
+When pupils leave the school, we want their learning in art to have enabled them to become confident, resilient and independent artists who can express themselves creatively and articulately, and value their own creative journey.
+They will be able to think critically and have developed a deeper understanding of art and design.
 Their understanding of how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our world is an important part of their learning journey.
-Children understand and value the positive impact that art and creativity can have on personal well-being and leave with a love and appreciation of art, inspiring them to become life-long learners.
+Children will understand and value the positive impact that art and creativity can have on personal well-being and leave with a love and appreciation of art, inspiring them to become life-long learners.